How should brands communicate to Chinese customers during the Coronavirus outbreak?

 Special measures for special deliveries

 JD’s corporate website, Weibo and social media accounts detail other individual steps taken against the coronavirus.
 Like Baidu, the online player sometimes posts more than five times a day virus-related content on Weibo.
-Grateful to its delivery couriers, the company released the portraits of some of these ten thousand ‘heroes in red’ who are still working to meet consumer demand in China.
+Grateful to its delivery couriers, the company released the portraits of some of these ten thousand ‘heroes in red’ who were still working during the peak of the epidemic to meet consumer demand in China.
 Similar to Didi, the company stepped up the allocation of emergency materials for epidemic prevention, such as masks, thermometers, protective glasses and clothing, disinfectant, and a special insurance plan for its employees on the frontlines.

 The Coronavirus crisis management of JD.com also welcomes AI as a powerful instrument to join the fight.
 On February 4, JD implemented its ‘smart epidemic assistant’ into the Wuhan Mayor’s Office WeChat account.
 The smart assistant, relying on AI capabilities, including semantic and syntax understanding, can automatically answer a wide range of questions from the Wuhan’s dwellers.
 Currently, it provides functions including epidemic self-screening, medical guidance, and even a way to inquire if a user’s flight or train had a coronavirus patient on it.
 Cloud and AI branches of the e-commerce giant also launched the ‘Emergency Resources Information Platform’ which provides municipal and medical institutions direct access to 3,000 online medical suppliers.
 As of February 4, the platform has performed the sourcing of more than 19 million protective face masks.

 The result of JD.com’S crisis management in China